tty/joy-of-coding/exercises/exercise.md

 Note that this parser is not yet fully JSON compliant, it does not parse Bools nor Floats.

-The important and only exported function from module JSON is parseJSON.
-It takes a string and parses it to a PropVal.
-The toplevel can only contain (Obj o | Arr a).
+The important and only exported function from module `JSON` is `parseJSON`.
+It takes a string and parses it to a `PropVal`.
+The toplevel can only contain be an object or an array.

 ## DATABASE